TheBlueTemplar/Path_Of_The_Vattghern_Public/README.md

 * If you have any earlier versions of PoV, remove them!
 * Download the zip of the [latest version](https://github.com/TheBlueTemplar/Path_Of_The_Vattghern_Public/releases) and place into your battle brothers installation directory, in the data folder (Do not extract!)
-* Download is in the 'releases', in this github page
+* You can see the full changelog [here](https://github.com/TheBlueTemplar/Path_Of_The_Vattghern_Public/blob/main/CHANGELOG.md), tldr changelog in release notes

 Recommended Base Modlist (All the Latest Versions):
 * [MSU](https://github.com/MSUTeam/MSU)